No Plugins Detected When Creating a Test Flow

 3. Check Security Plugins for Blocking Behavior

 Some security plugins may partially block API requests.
-Review and temporarily disable any active security plugins, such as Wordfence, Sucuri, or iThemes Security, and try creating the test flow again.
+Review and whitelist CheckView’s IP addresses in any active security plugin (such as Wordfence, Sucuri, or Solid Security), then try creating the test flow again, rather than disabling the plugin.

 If the issue is resolved after disabling a security plugin, configure its settings to allow API requests from CheckView’s IPs or add an exception for CheckView.